Buy Up To American AAdvantage Elite Status For 2026: Offers Now Live

 American Airlines’ AAdvantage program has just rolled out some status buy up offers, for those who are short of requalifying for status.
-As a reminder, with American AAdvantage’s Loyalty Points system, the carrier doesn’t use the calendar year for status qualification, but rather status is earned between the beginning of March and the end of February of the following year (and status is then valid through the end of March).
+As a reminder, with American AAdvantage’s Loyalty Points system, the carrier doesn’t use the calendar year for status qualification, but rather status is earned between the beginning of March and the end of February of the following year (and status is then valid through the end of March of the year after that).

-American’s current elite year ends on February 28, 2025, so we’re seeing buy up offers for those who want to extend their status through March 31, 2026.
+American’s current elite year ends on February 28, 2026, so we’re seeing buy up offers for those who want to extend their status through March 31, 2027 (thanks to View from the Wing for flagging this).

 If you log-in on this website with your AAdvantage number and password, you can see what kind of a status buy up offer is available to you, if any.
 This allows you to buy up to the next status level for this coming qualification year, compared to what you’ve already (re)qualified for.